Madraximov/Building-a-Retail-Data-Pipeline/README.md

 - `Type`: Type of the store (depends on `Size` column)

 ## Objective
-You will need to merge these files and perform some data manipulations.
+I worked to merge these files and perform some data manipulations.
 The transformed DataFrame can then be stored as the `clean_data` variable containing the following columns:
 - `Store_ID`
 - `Month`
 - `Dept`